 AND for those photos that do not fit in an acceptable aspect ratio for the size you'd like, please order it and send me a note that you seek modification.
 I can fit any image into any size with the right modification.
 Lots of tricks for this too 😉 And I won't print a thing til you authorize a proof copy of it.... so you have nothing to lose.

-Please note that I double check all orders and contact those who's cropping don't look purposeful before letting it go to the lab.
-But please contact me prior or immediately after you order something with which you need custom services, as once it's off to the lab, there is nothing I can do about it.
+Please note that I double check all orders and contact those who's crop choice doesn't look purposeful before letting it go to the lab.
+But please contact me prior or immediately after you order something which you need custom services for, as once it's off to the lab, there is nothing I can do about it.
 ShootProof (the service I use for this) and the lab they work with are independent businesses, of which I have no control.
 ONE way to be sure I don't send it off is to make a ridiculous crop decision, and that will force my contact at the email you provided 😉

 As previously mentioned, our photo prints from a PROFESSIONAL level lab can come as large as 40 x 30 inches, and those look mouth dropping.
 But what if you're looking for larger.
 Something that isn't a sign, but large LIKE a sign.